NixOS/rfcs/rfcs/0000-flakes.md

 when you do `nix-channel --update`.
 By contrast, the `nix` command will periodically fetch the latest version of the global registry and of the top-level flake (e.g. `nix build nixpkgs:hello` may cause it to fetch a new version of Nixpkgs).
-To make sure things work offline, we do the following:
+To make sure things work offline:

 * It's not a failure if we can't fetch the registry.